drizkys/Salifort-Motor/01 README.md

 Understanding the factors that contribute to employee attrition is crucial for developing an effective employee retention strategy.

 ## Data Understanding
-HR data represents self-reported information from employees.
+The HR dataset comprises self-reported information provided by employees.
-The dataset contains 14.999 different employee’s self-reported information and 10 features.
+It contains data from 14,999 unique employees and includes 10 features.
-The features included information on satisfaction level, evaluation score, number of project, average working hours per month, tenure, work accident status, left status, promotion status, department, and salary.
+These features encompass details such as satisfaction levels, performance evaluation scores, number of projects undertaken, average monthly working hours, tenure, work accident status, attrition status, promotion history, department, and salary.

 | Fearures | Description |
 |-------------|-------------|
 | satisfaction_level | The employee’s self-reported satisfaction level [0-1] |